 LLDB has matured a lot in the last year and can be used for C, C++ and Objective C development for x86_64, i386 and ARM debugging.
 The entire public API is exposed though a framework on Mac OS X which is used by Xcode, the lldb command line tool, and can also be used by Python.
 The entire public API is exposed through script bridging which allows LLDB to use an embedded Python script interpreter, as well as having a Python module named "lldb" which can be used from Python on the command line.
 This allows debug sessions to be scripted.
 It also allows powerful debugging actions to be created and attached to a variety of debugging workflows.

 LLDB is improving on Linux.
-While the debugserver is not ported (to enable remote debugging) and there are some stability issues, most of the basic functionality, including the Python API and the commandline tool, are working on i386/x86_64 architectures.
+While the debugserver has not been ported (to enable remote debugging) Linux is nearing feature completeness with Darwin to debug x86_64 programs, and is partially working with i386 programs.
 ARM architectures on Linux are untested.
 For more details, see the Features by OS section below.

 Features by OS

 The table below shows a summary of the features that are available on several platforms.
 In addition to Linux and Mac OS X, LLDB is also known to work on FreeBSD.
 Windows support is under development.

 |Mac OS X (i386/x86_64 and ARM/Thumb)|